paoloff/Portfolio/README.md

 ## Movie Recommendation App from Users Reviews (Python, R and Shiny)

 Here, I developed a model and an app to recommend movies using machine learning.
-If a user wants to receive recommendation, he can either rate a couple of movies of specify his favorite gender, then the algorithm will return a list of movies which the user will probably like.
+To receive recommendation, a user is asked to either rate a couple of movies or specify a gender, then the algorithm will return a list of movies which the user will probably like.
 The main recommendation method is the [IBCF](https://en.wikipedia.org/wiki/Item-item_collaborative_filtering).
 Both Python and R were used.
 The recommendation methods were first manually coded in Python for validation and later implemented in R using external packages.
 The app was deployed using ShinyApps (link below).

 Python Notebook for testing the recommendation methods: https://nbviewer.org/github/paoloff/UIUC_DSE/blob/main/STAT542-Statistical-Learning/Projects/Project%204%20-%20Movie%20Recommendation%20App/main.ipynb